 A section of Geosciences (ISSN 2076-3263).

-Authors are invited to submit articles to the Geochemistry section of Geosciences.
-Since our collective goal is to advance our knowledge of geochemistry, articles addressing the multiple subdisciplines of geochemistry are enthusiastically welcomed.
+Authors are invited to submit articles to the section of Geosciences.
+Since our goal is to advance our knowledge of geomechanics, articles addressing interdisciplinary topics of geomechanics are eagerly welcome.

 Following special issues within this section are currently open for submissions:

 - Digital Rock Analysis (Deadline: 25 September 2022)

 - Rock Mass Characterization: A Focus on Geometrical Features of Discontinuities (Deadline: 25 November 2022)